Ninnat/quantum-mechanics-1-2022/README.md

 ## Announcements

+* *4 Oct*: The due date for HW2 is moved to Friday, October 7th
 * *4 Oct*: The [last homework set](https://github.com/Ninnat/quantum-mechanics/blob/main/assignments/hw3.pdf) is out.
 It should be due some time in the week of October 17th to 21st. **Beware that it contains 6 problems**, so manage your time well.
 * *24 Sep*: The full [homework set 2](https://github.com/Ninnat/quantum-mechanics/blob/main/assignments/hw2v2.pdf) (now v2) is out.
 * *19 Sep*: The due date for HW1 is moved to Wednesday, September 21st